CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab23.md

 ### Task 4: Create a voice agent

-In this section you create your own voice agent from scratch.
+In this task, you will create your own voice agent from scratch.

 1. Select **Start from blank (1)** in the **Try with your own** section of the panel.